Joshua Waitzkin: Author

 Waitzkin has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 Martial arts

-As a young adult, Waitzkin's focus shifted to the martial art Taiji.
-He holds several US national medals and a 2004 world champion title in the competitive sport of Taiji Push Hands (Taiji Tui Shou).
-Waitzkin also became a championship coach, leading Grandmaster William C. C. Chen's US Push Hands Team to several titles at the Tai Chi World Cup in Taiwan, guiding teammates Jan Lucanus and Jan C. Childress to their world titles.
-Waitzkin is also a black belt in Brazilian Jiu-Jitsu under world champion and Brazilian Jiu-Jitsu phenomenon Marcelo Garcia.
+As a young adult, Waitzkin's focus shifted to the martial art tai chi.
+He holds several US national medals and a 2004 world champion title in the competitive sport of tai chi pushing hands.
+Waitzkin also became a championship coach, leading Grandmaster William C. C. Chen's US Pushing Hands Team to several titles at the Tai Chi World Cup in Taiwan, guiding teammates Jan Lucanus and Jan C. Childress to their world titles.
+Waitzkin is also a black belt in Brazilian jiu-jitsu under world champion and Brazilian jiu-jitsu phenomenon Marcelo Garcia.
 Waitzkin is the co-founder of MGInAction.com and The Marcelo Garcia Academy, a Brazilian jiu-jitsu school located in New York City.

 Personal life

 On April 23, 2010, Waitzkin married Desiree Cifre, a screenwriter and former contestant on The Amazing Race.

+In an interview with Dr Andrew Huberman on the podcast The Huberman Lab in January 2025, Waitzkin reported that he had drowned while doing breathwork in a swimming pool.
+He also mentioned that he broke his back while sparring during a Jiu Jitsu training session.
+This injury ultimately led to Waitzkin retiring from competitive Jiu Jitsu and instead begin coaching others in it.

+His grandmother was artist Stella Waitzkin.

+On May 5, 2025, it was announced that Waitzkin had been working with the Boston Celtics of the National Basketball Association as a consultant.
+Subsequent reports detailed that Waitzkin had been working closely with Joe Mazzulla since the 2022–23 NBA season.